seoklab/colab_gd_dl/README.md

 $ pip install -e .
 ```

-When you use GalaxyDock-DL, please make sure you activate the enviroment in terminal first ("conda activate gd_dl").<br/>

 ## Usage (linux only)
 Below commands should be run in terminal from main directory location.<br/>
 We recommend checking src/gd_dl/path_setting.py if you want to change path settings.<br/>